 If I was doing the dishes or cleaning the house, I put on some music and enjoyed what I was doing.
 I danced around the house and sung out loud to myself.

 I smiled to myself for no damn reason at all. 🙂

-I didn’t stress about whether I would hear back from the companies I had interviewed for.
+I didn’t stress about whether I would hear back after the interviews.
 I couldn’t control any of it, so I figured why worry about it.

 I caught up with two close friends over the break and both commented on how much happier I was.